atulvarshneya/syncjobs/docs/Readme.txt

 	* format of registry file is given above

 crontab entry
-	* use crontab -e to create crontab entry to periodically run syncjobs.py SJREGISTRY=/shares/USBDRIVE/SYNCJOBS.conf/etc/registry 0 */3 * * * /home/pi/syncjobs/workspace/syncjobs.py -l4
+	* use crontab -e to create crontab entry to periodically run syncjobs.py  (if using userid pi, else replace with the correct one)
+		SJREGISTRY=/shares/USBDRIVE/SYNCJOBS.conf/etc/registry
+		0 */3 * * * /home/pi/syncjobs/workspace/syncjobs.py -l4